-Our Board of Directors met six times during 2022.
-Each director attended at least 75% of the aggregate meetings of the Board and meetings of the board committees on which such director served in 2022.
-The Board also approved certain actions by unanimous written consent in lieu of a meeting.
+Our Board of Directors met four times during 2023.
+Each director attended at least 75% of the aggregate meetings of the Board of Directors and meetings of the board committees on which such director served in 2023.
+The Board of Directors also approved certain actions by unanimous written consent in lieu of a meeting.

 It is our policy that our directors attend annual meetings of stockholders.
-All of our directors attended our 2022 annual meeting.
+All of our directors attended our 2023 annual meeting.

-As of the date of this Proxy Statement, our Board has four standing committees: the audit committee; the compensation committee; the quality and compliance committee; and the nominating and corporate governance committee.
-Each committee operates under its own written charter adopted by the Board, each of which is available on our website at https://investor.lifestance.com/corporate-governance/governance-documents.
+As of the date of this Proxy Statement, our Board of Directors has four standing committees: the audit committee; the compensation committee; the quality and compliance committee; and the nominating and corporate governance committee.
+Each committee operates under its own written charter adopted by the Board of Directors, each of which is available on our website at https://investor.lifestance.com/corporate-governance/governance-documents.